-- Attachment A, SAG Portfolio Planning Process Meetings, summarizes the Planning Process meetings held in 2015 and 2016.
-Meeting dates, meeting types and Planning Process agenda topics can be found in Tables 3 and 4.
-Table 5 includes a list of confidential negotiation meetings for individual Program Administrators.22 - Attachment B, Key Issues for the SAG Portfolio Planning Process, summarizes key planning issues compiled by SAG Facilitation in early fall 2015.
+• Attachment A, SAG Portfolio Planning Process Meetings, summarizes the Planning Process meetings held in 2015 and 2016.
+Meeting dates, meeting types and Planning

+- Process agenda topics can be found in Tables 1 and 2.
+Table 3 includes a list of confidential negotiation meetings for individual Program Administrators.
+18 - Attachment B, Key Issues for the SAG Portfolio Planning Process, summarizes key planning issues compiled by SAG Facilitation in early fall 2015.
 This issue list was a result of stakeholder discussion at the July 28, 2015 and September 28-29, 2015 monthly SAG meetings, as well as individual stakeholder meetings held by SAG Facilitation.
-SAG participants agreed that key planning issues would be addressed by SAG in the Planning Process and policy issues would be addressed separately by the Policy Manual Subcommittee.23 - Attachment C, Threshold Issues for the SAG Portfolio Planning Process, summarizes a list of threshold issues identified by stakeholders in discussions with SAG Facilitation in August and September 2015.
-Threshold issues were further refined during the September 29, 2015 large group SAG meeting.
+SAG participants agreed that key planning issues would be addressed by SAG in the Planning Process and policy issues would be addressed separately by the Policy Manual Subcommittee. - Attachment C, Threshold Issues for the SAG Portfolio Planning Process, summarizes a list of threshold issues identified by stakeholders in discussions with SAG Facilitation and refined during the September 29, 2015 large group SAG meeting.